hm-tuomaala/woltapp_api/README.md

 `?q=pizza&lat=60.17045&lon=24.93147`

 ## Tests
-In order to run all tests make sure the development server is on.
+In order to run all tests make sure the development server is running.
 Then run:
 `./manage.py test`